 EDWARD S. HYDE was born around 1868.
-He was appointed to the Camden Police Department on April 14, 1894.
+He was appointed to the Camden Fire Department on March 28, 1893 and served as an extra man for one year, until accepting an appointment to the Camden Police Department, which came on April 14, 1894.
 He was promoted to sergeant five years later, and on January 1, 1908 was elevated to Captain, serving at police headquarters under Chief Elisha A. Gravenor.
 He was promoted to assistant chief in 1915 and upon Chief Gravenor's retirement was named acting chief of police, effective August 1, 1922.
 When the political winds shifted after the May 1923 election, Chief Hyde found himself serving under a new Public Safety Director, Commissioner Frank Hitchner.
 On July 15, 1923 he was let go on pension, replaced as Chief of Police by James E. Tatem.

 Edward Hyde married Minna Buzine.
 Her father, Samuel Buzine, was a charter member of the Camden Fire Department and served for many years as assistant chief under Samuel S. Elfreth.
 Minna Buzine's brother William Buzine and her uncle Lewis Buzine also served with the fire department, as did her brother-in-law, Joseph F. Ernst.
 Another brother-in-law, James Roach, married to Minna Buzine Hyde's sister Clara, served with both the Fire and Police Departments, and as bridge tender at the State Street Bridge.

 Reed - Joseph Peall - Police Commission - John Beard - Thomas

 Mullane - John

 Harry Miller - Charles Sink - William Fish - William Ripley - James Ayers - Harry Richmond - Robert F. Miller

 L. Westcott - George D. Borton

 W. Anderson - William H.